OTE - Oregon Travel Experience

 Members of the Historical Marker Committee bring their vision to the table alongside their expertise in the fields of geology, history, education, archaeology and traffic safety.
 If you are interested in serving on the committee, please contact us for more information.

-Katie Bush, Kelly Cannon-Miller, Nancy DeSouza, Bob Garcia, Dave Hedberg, Robert Olguin, Sarah Jalving, Amy Platt, David Porter, Ed Washington
+The following members serve Oregon proudly: Katie Bush, Kelly Cannon-Miller, Nancy DeSouza, Bob Garcia, Dave Hedberg, Robert Olguin, Sarah Jalving, Amy Platt, David Porter

 Salemtowne Volunteers

-The following volunteers participate in the maintenance, installation, and repair of Oregon’s Historical Markers:
+The following volunteers participate in the maintenance, installation, and repair of Oregon’s Historical Markers: Alan Avery, James Childers, Donald Conrad Jr, Richard DuBois, Stan Gregory, John Mangini, Howard Long, Jeff Daggoberg

-TIC Marker Admin staff
+TIC Marker Admin Staff

 Beth Dehn, Program Manager, 503-373-0864.